 9. Attach door to DIY bathroom vanity

 Ok, last building step!
-I really don’t like hanging doors, but we used these hinges and followed the directions that came included with them and it worked out.
+I really don’t like hanging doors, but I followed the directions that came included with the hinges and it worked out.
 I recommend following the instructions with your hinges, but I will briefly explain how we hung our door to hopefully help clarify them more!

 First, with the hinges we used, you will need to add a wood block piece that is flush with the leg on the side the hinges will be attached.
 We used a 2×2 furring strip cut to size and attached it with 2 1/2″ wood screws.